PMP® CERTIFICATION FAQ

 - The CAPM test changes to be based on 6th edition of The PMBOK® Guide on May 20, 2018

 - There are enough differences between the two editions to make this important

-- Our eLearning course aligned with the 6th edition will be available on this website on January 1, 2018
+- Our eLearning course aligned with the 6th edition is now available, as is our classroom course.

 10. How should I go about preparing for the PMP exam?